 - Corporation (filing fee around $50)

-- Honolulu County: Business license through Department of Customer Services
+- Honolulu County: business license through Department of Customer Services

-- Kauai County: License through Motor Vehicle and Licensing Division
+- Kauai County: license through Motor Vehicle and Licensing Division

 Step 5: Get Insurance